elide-dev/docs/Writerside/topics/Polyglot.md

 > cross-language calling overhead.
 > {style="note"}

+When people see a demo like this, the "polyglot" concept immediately begins to make sense.
+That's great, but how do 2+ languages interact in one context?

 ## Let's do some exercises

 Now that we are thinking in a roughly-polyglot way, let's test the waters with some basics: many applications have to